rafalfaro18/protobuf-test1/README.md

 ## Notes

+- **.textproto** is a legacy file extension that was recently replaced by **.txtpb** as described in [Buf's Image Formats documentation](https://buf.build/docs/reference/inputs#image-formats).
+I'm using .textproto just because I'm learning how those files are being used in another project I'm interested in [(libiamf)](https://github.com/AOMediaCodec/libiamf) see [tests folder](https://github.com/AOMediaCodec/libiamf/tree/main/tests) for sample .textproto files.

 - **DO NOT** modify any file with *_pb2.py* or *_pb2.pyi* suffix in the filename.
 These files are meant to be auto generated with protoc cli tool from source .proto files in proto folder.